michaeltch/redis_template_test/README.md

 `java -jar target/redtemp-1.0-SNAPSHOT-jar-with-dependencies.jar`

+This will connect locally to the port 6379.
+No authentication or TLS.
 The function that is run (which executes all of the saves) is `demo` in the `com.example.App` class.